SCRT-HQ/VaporShell/docs/glossary/Add-VSGreengrassSubscriptionDefinitionVersionSubscription.md

 ### -Source
 The originator of the message.
-The value can be a thing ARN, a Lambda function ARN, a connector ARN, cloud which represents the AWS IoT cloud, or GGShadowService.
+The value can be a thing ARN, the ARN of a Lambda function alias recommended or version, a connector ARN, cloud which represents the AWS IoT cloud, or GGShadowService.

 Documentation: http://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-greengrass-subscriptiondefinitionversion-subscription.html#cfn-greengrass-subscriptiondefinitionversion-subscription-source
 PrimitiveType: String